My goats enjoy making a mess of their hay. They’re usually on pasture, but this winter, they’ve required more hay.

 Drive a long nail through the scrap piece of wood meant to stabilize the pallet and allow it to hang at an angle.

-Use as many nails as you must to feel confident the pallet won’t fall when the animals are trying to feed from it.
+Use as many nails as you must to feel confident the pallet won’t fall when the animals are trying to feed on it.

 5. Fill It Up